amyasnikov/validity/docs/entities/serializers.md

 #### TTP Template

+Inside this field at the serializer page you can view your template defined either via DB or via Git.

-This is the field to store template text in the DB.
+At the add/edit form this field is used to store TTP Template inside the DB.

-The usage of this field fits well when you have small templates or just need to quickly test some setup.
+This option fits well when you have small templates or just need to quickly test some setup.

 #### Git Repository and File Path